“Always there have been six ravens at the Tower. If the ravens fly away, the kingdom will fall.” ― John Owen Theobald, These Dark Wings

 Charles II is thought to have been the first monarch to insist that the ravens of the Tower be protected, fearing the mythical threat to his crown.
 There are seven ravens at the Tower today — the required six, plus one spare.

-1. Bloody Tower & the Medieval Mystery of the Two Princes
+1. Bloody Tower And The Mystery of the Two Princes

 During the War of the Roses, a series of civil wars between the houses of Lancaster and York, Henry VI was murdered there in 1471.